Academic AdvisingBack To Top

 Students officially declare or change a minor after enrolling in the university by means of a Minor Request/Update form that is submitted to their home college.
 The form is located online.
 In order to receive appropriate advising and complete the requirements, the minor should be declared by the junior year.
 No minor may be declared that is not in active status at the time of the declaration and upon declaration of the minor, the student normally would be required to follow the current curriculum requirements in place at the time of the declaration, rather than those in effect at the time of admission.Back To Top

-The Medical Withdrawal policy is effective fall 2012 for all undergraduate and health science professional students.
+The Medical Withdrawal policy is in effect for all undergraduate and health science professional students.
 The Dental School, Graduate School, Graduate School of Management and Law School have independent policies.
-All students, however are subject to the possible review by the Office of Student Affairs, as warranted.
+All students however, are subject to the possible review by the Office of Student Affairs, as warranted.

 A student who wishes to withdraw for health related reasons, must complete the Medical Withdrawal Request and Healthcare Provider Release forms found here: mu.edu/mucentral/registrar/policy_forms.shtml.
 These forms must be submitted before or within the term of illness/injury.
 If the student is unable to participate in the medical withdrawal process and an official medical withdrawal is needed, the student’s college office, parent, spouse, partner, or other designee may do so on behalf of the student, once the incapacitation of the student is documented or power of attorney is provided.
 The Office of Student Affairs may, at times, require a student’s medical withdrawal on an involuntary basis.
 In this case, that office will process the Medical Withdrawal form on behalf of the student.
 In either case, voluntary or involuntary withdrawal, the university will not grant retroactive official medical withdrawals of any kind for previous sessions/terms.
 In addition, all previously graded courses at the time of the request will remain on the student’s record, regardless of the session/term in which the courses were taken.